giacomobettas/anomaly-autoencoder-sklearn-baseline/README.md

 ## 📚 Notes

-This repository represents a baseline iteration from my thesis project in the Master in Data Analysis for Business Intelligence and Data Science.
+This repository represents a **baseline iteration** from my thesis project in the **Master in Data Analysis for Business Intelligence and Data Science**.

 It is intentionally simple and scikit-learn–based, focusing on clarity and structure.